debricked/actions/README.md

 This command analyses your project to find eligible manifest files, that do not have related lock files, and uses them to generate the appropriate Debricked lock files.

-Example workflow using Docker image:
+Example workflow using our Docker image:

 ```yaml
 name: Debricked resolve